The Best Paris Hidden Gems (That Aren’t Food)

 Rodin’s garden is my favorite hidden spot in Paris.

 The Rodin Museum itself is housed in the artist’s personal mansion and is absolutely worth a visit.
-It’s a beautiful house and full of great sculpture like his The Walking Man as well as smaller studies.
+It’s a beautiful house and full of great sculptures like his The Walking Man as well as smaller studies.

 You can purchase a ticket for the Rodin Museum ahead of time or use your Paris Museum Pass to get in.
 I highly recommend that you evaluate your itinerary to determine if a Paris Museum Pass will save you money.

-I found that it encouraged us to see even more amazing Paris sites than we had originally planned, plus you get unlimited entries while your pass is valid so you can ever return to your favorite spots!
+I found that the pass encouraged us to see even more amazing Paris sites than we had originally planned.

 2. Enjoy quiet contemplation at the Deportation Martyrs Memorial